AyushJha004/Blockchain-Based-Secure-Medical-Record-Sharing-System/README.md

 Only authorized users can access records
 No central authority controls the data
 ⚙️ Setup Instructions
-Open Remix IDE
+1)Open Remix IDE
-Create a new Solidity file and paste the smart contract code Compile the contract
+2)Create a new Solidity file and paste the smart contract code 3)Compile the contract
-Deploy using the Remix environment (JavaScript VM / local blockchain) Interact with the contract functions to simulate record storage and access
+4)Deploy using the Remix environment (JavaScript VM / local blockchain) 5)Interact with the contract functions to simulate record storage and access 6)If required change the region in the IDE terminal suggestion (Paris or London)
+7) Keep Estimated Gas as 30,0000

 📈 Future Improvements:-